rmrice/rmrice.github.io/index.md

 # Rebecca Rice

-Hi! :wave: I'm a Software Engineer at [Mapbox](https://mapbox.com).
-I work on the Maps API team so I help make sure all of our map ingredients work :cookie:.
-My background is in cartography :earth_americas:.
+Hi! :wave: I'm a Software Engineer at [Mapbox](https://mapbox.com), specializing in javascript, node.js, Docker, API services, and frontend development.
+My background is in geography, GIS, and cartography :earth_americas:.
+Based in DC.